Stay up to date

 Even after the National Cyber Security Centre (NCSC) posits that few UK organisations have enough security standards to curtail supply chain attack risk.
 Few businesses still disregard the risk attached to this cyber attack.
 However, the prevalence of attacks, especially the Solarwinds attack, has made organisations sit up on the issue.

 Despite the subtlety involved in this attack, it is still possible to prevent a supply chain attack.
 Under the guidance, principles of supply chain security are divided into four stages.

 - Understanding the risks – what needs to be protected, who are the suppliers and their state of security and what are the security risks posed by your supply chain

 - Communicate your expectations of security across your ecosystem, set minimum security requirements that are more than questionnaires.

 - Raise security awareness and support your suppliers in security incidents, technical baselines, and building security into contractual processes.

-- Build assurance process to manage suppliers and supply chain security at scale.
+- Build assurance process to manage suppliers, outsourced parties and supply chain security at scale.

 - Encourage ongoing improvements and maintenance of trust with suppliers.